Qurbonoff11/bank_resume_clone/README.md

-# This is file stuctures
+# This is Web site 'Bank Resume'

 here sass is installed locally